 Your marginal tax rate is the combined tax rate of your last dollar earned.
 This is the cost (in tax) of earning additional income.
 This is also how much tax you save with tax deductions (such as pension or RRSP contributions).

 Employment Expense Tax Credit

-When you receive employment income, you are entitled to an employment expense tax credit which effectively shelters the first $1,245 (in 2020) of employment income from tax.
+When you receive employment income, you are entitled to an employment expense tax credit which effectively shelters the first $1,368 (in 2023) of employment income from federal tax.